it-vecherka/jnoid/jnoid.coffee.md

           else
             @push event

-Another handy function is transit a stream to a stopper.
-On any event it'll just stop.

-      toStopper: ->
-        @withHandler (event) ->
-          @push new End
-          Jnoid.noMore

 As a slightly more fun stuff, here's `takeWhile`.
 It takes values from stream while assering their values with a given function remains true.